innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

 b) Enable billing for your new project.
 Don't worry, Google is kind and has given you $300USD credit to use towards your project.
 Even if you have used up all the credit, you will never be billed a cent, unless you approve to do so.
 Google has decent documentation on how to enable billing for a project: https://support.google.com/cloud/answer/6293499?hl=en

 c) To enable Goggle Cloud Machine Learning (ML) Engine, select ML Engine in products and services.
-After waiting for the background magic to complete and watching a nice little graphics, you will see the following page:
+After waiting for the background magic to complete and watching a nice little graphic, you will see the following page:

 ![ML Page](../images/mlpage.png "ML Page")